brimdata/zed/k8s/dev-on-eks.md

 export ZQD_K8S_USER=mark
 export ZQD_TEST_CLUSTER=zq-test.us-east-2.eksctl.io
 ```
 You must modify these to fit you environment.
-ZQD_ECR_HOST is the host portion of the ECR service for your AWS account.
-ZQD_DATA_URI is used to set the '-data' flag when ZQD is started on Kubernetes.
+* ZQD_ECR_HOST is the host portion of the ECR service for your AWS account.
+* ZQD_DATA_URI is used to set the '-data' flag when zqd is started on Kubernetes.
 It should be an S3 bucket specific o you that you can use for testing.
-ZQD_K8S_USER is your username, which is usually the same as you AWS IAM username.
-ZQD_TEST_CLUSTER is the host of the EKS cluster you are using.
+* ZQD_K8S_USER is your username, which is usually the same as you AWS IAM username.
+* ZQD_TEST_CLUSTER is the host of the EKS cluster you are using.

 ### Create a K8s namespace for your development
-The Makefile rules are docker and kubectl commands that use these env vars.

-Start by creating a namespace, specific to you user, in which to deploy zqd.
+Start by creating a namespace, specific to your user, in which to deploy zqd.
 The following Makefile rule does that.
-It is design to be run once, and can be run again if you have removed the namespace.
+It is design to be run once.
+It can be run again if you have removed the namespace.
 ```
 make kubectl-config
 ```